CityOfNewYork/nyc-planimetrics/Capture_Rules.md

 #### Current Imagery
 The source imagery for the current planimetric update was captured on the following dates:

-* Manhattan - June 24, 2014
+* Manhattan - March 18, 2022
-* The Bronx, Brooklyn, Queens and Staten Island - April 1st through April 25th, 2014
-* Final delivery of all imagery – April 10, 2015

-Based on the stereo models developed from the raw imagery and aerotriangulation, the planimetric features were updated or new features captured for the entire City.
-The project began March 2015 and was completed February 2016.
+* Bronx - March 16, 2022
+* Brooklyn - March 16 and 30, 2022
+* Queens - March 16 and 30, 2022
+* Staten Island – March 16, 2022

+Using this orthoimagery, the planimetric base layers were updated city wide starting in November 2022 and were completed in October 2023

 #### Previous Captures
 |     |     |     |